 Simply, we need to make more use of cleaner, greener energy sources.
 However, en masse, we cannot flick a switch and make the change overnight.
 So, while we continue to use more energy, how can we create a balance between renewable and non-renewable sources?

 The technology that surrounds renewable energy is still relatively new.
 Despite this, as demand has grown efficiency and cost have both improved.
-Whereas the technology allows us to generate electricity, in most cases today we are still unable to move countrywide to renewables.
+Whereas the technology allows us to generate electricity, in most cases, we are still unable to move countrywide to renewables.

 Countrywide renewable energy generation more often than not needs topping up by non-renewables.
 By using the two sources together, we can reduce our need for standard energy sources4.

-While renewable energy cannot entirely replace non-renewables right now, it can complement it.
-As time goes on, technology develops and the infrastructure grows1, we can and should phase out the latter.
+While renewable energy cannot entirely replace non-renewables right now1, it can complement it.
+As time progresses, technology develops, and the infrastructure grows, we can and should phase out the latter.